-$^{^{29}}$ Fama (1984) and subsequent literature documented significant deviations from uncovered interest parity.
+Fama (1984) and subsequent literature documented significant deviations from uncovered interest parity.
 In the bond markets, the failure of the expectation hypothesis is well-established; Wright (2009) and Rudebusch and Swanson (2009) are recent examples of research that studies how market information about future real and nominal risks are embedded in the bond term premiums.

-$^{^{30}}$ We note that as horizon m increases, the average of future short rate forecasts (the summation term) will approach the sample mean.
-So when m is large, the relative term premium of maturity m will roughly equal to the relative yields of maturity m minus a constant.
+We note that as horizon m increases, the average of future short rate forecasts (the summation term) will approach the sample mean.
+So when m is large, the relative term premium of maturity m will be roughly equal to the relative yields of maturity m minus a constant.

-relationship with the macroeconomy.31 For our purposes, we use the difference between the term premiums across countries to measure the difference in the underlying risks perceived by investors over the investment horizon (see eq.
-3); we do not explicitly motivate term premium movements beyond eq.(7) and expectation errors.
-Note that under the rational expectation paradigm, ρ_t^m will be model-dependent.
-In the empirical section below, we derive a measure of the time-varying term premiums based on our proposed macro-finance model, and study their linkage with exchange rate dynamics and currency risk premiums.32
+there appears to be less consensus on their empirical or structural relationship with the macroeconomy.
+The our purposes, we use the difference between the term premiums across countries to measure the difference in the underlying risks perceived by investors over the investment horizon (see eq.3); we do not explicitly motivate term premium movements beyond eq.(7) and expectation errors.
+Note that under the rational expectation paradigm, ρ_i^m will be model-dependent.
+In the empirical section below, we derive a measure of the time-varying term premiums based on our proposed macro-finance model, and study their linkage with exchange rate dynamics and currency risk premiums.
+The structural relationship with the macroeconomy.
+The macro structural relationship with the macro structu

-3 Estimation Strategy
+3. Estimation Strategy